 In fact, Alaska has one of the highest average property taxes in the country, mostly concentrated in its largest cities.

 Although there’s no state sales tax, local municipalities and boroughs are allowed to collect a general sales tax of up to 7%.
-Plus, drivers in Anchorage are paying an extra 10 cents per gallon at the pump as of 2018.
+Plus, drivers in Anchorage started paying an extra 10 cents per gallon in taxes at the pump in 2018.

-The Sunshine State is a favorite retirement destination for Americans thanks to its good (if humid!) weather and relaxed lifestyle.
+The Sunshine State is a favorite retirement thanks to its good (if humid!) weather and relaxed lifestyle.